Draggie306/EditingCheatSheets/GCSE/J277 Computer Science Complete.md

 ### Functions and procedures

-A procedure performs a task, whereas a function produces information.
+A procedure performs a task, whereas a function produces (returns) information.

 Parameters can be invoked into both functions and procedures.
 For example, `beans(number_of_beans)` will result in the function or procedure using the invoked value of `number_of_beans` to perform a calculation.

-Functions return a value.
+**Functions return a value**.
 You can assign a value to a variable and set this value to the result of a function, like `x = beans()`, where `beans` is a defined function.
-It could return a number or string or any data type.
+It could return a number, string, or any data type, so after running this, `x` could have the value `4` - or whatever `beans()` has been defined to do.

 > Programming languages have their own built-in functions and procedures.
 When you type `print("text")`,  you are actually passing in your `text` as a parameter used to display something on your screen!
 User-defined functions and procedures are the ones that the user creates.